hailiang-wang/gmail-desktop/README.md

 }
 ```

-Save the config, restart Gmail Desktop and sign in again.
+Save the config, restart Evernote Desktop and sign in again.

 </details>